-The Caetani Cultural Centre (C3) is the former home of renowned Vernon artist, mentor and teacher Sveva Caetani.
+The Caetani Centre is the former home of renowned Vernon artist, mentor and teacher Sveva Caetani.
 Sveva Caetani was a visionary figure in the community with a deep belief in culture, education, knowledge and the importance of artistic endeavours to the well-being of society as a whole.

-The Caetani house was built by Samuel Sommerville, in 1895, and is described as Late Victorian Vernacular Revival Style.
+The Caetani house was built by Samuel Somerville in 1895, and is described as Late Victorian Vernacular Revival Style.
 It is a recognized and designated heritage building and registered with the City of Vernon.
 The house was purchased by Leone Caetani, Duke of Sermoneta and Prince of Teano, Italy, in 1921.

 Partly in response to the rise of fascism in early 20th century Italy, this branch of the family relocated to the North Okanagan in 1921.
 Sveva’s father, Leone, had previously been to the area for bear hunting in the 1890s as part of a trip across North America.
-Leone Caetani is still recognized today as one of the most influential and knowledgeable scholars of Islam.
+Leone Caetani is still recognized today as one of the most influential and knowledgeable scholars of secular Islam.
 Global circumstances and a reversal of fortunes in the financial crash of 1929 preceding the Great Depression combined to weave an intricate social legend and the property is now a beloved regional heritage site.

 Recognized as a name of great significance in Italy, the Caetani family has a substantial documented political, cultural and social history stretching back to 8th century Rome, including: two medieval popes, a long line of Italian statesmen, members of the aristocracy and parliament, artists, writers, musicians, and creative individuals.
 The family made many scholarly and cultural contributions, and contemporary holdings include an internationally acclaimed music school in Sermoneta, Italy, the Caetani Library in Rome, and the Gardens of Ninfa (made famous in a PBS series hosted by Audrey Hepburn), among other notable endeavours.